-If the charm's configuration options are written to the service's configuration files, check that file for the values you set earlier.
+If the charm's configuration options are written to the application's configuration files, check that file for the values you set earlier.
 Check the hooks to see which ones are written to configuration files (if applicable at all).

 Gather the information that you have obtained from the charm review, such as whether the charm proof passes or has issues, if the README is understandable and thorough, if it successfully deploys, configuration and relations work, etc.

 Post that information to the bug report or merge request, starting off with a "Thanks" no matter the outcome of the review.
 If you are a community member and/or contributor, you can leave your general approval or disapproval based on your findings.
 Normally people use "+1 LGTM" to indicate approval.
 Of course, in moments of disapproval, we suggest posting information as to why you disapprove.

 If you are a ~charmer or wishing to become a ~charmer, make sure you are applying the Reviewers Guidelines.

 First off, thank you for your review of the charm.
 Your review helps improve the Juju community as a whole and we appreciate your time and effort.
 If you've found that you are ready to be part of the ~charmers group and want the responsibilities of a member of the ~charmers team, we recommend you seek out how to apply for membership to the team via #juju on IRC (Freenode) and on the Juju mailing list.